Zachhaaa/zachpuglia-portfolio/content/quadcopter.md

 # Electronics
 {{< imgtext >}}
-All of the electronics except for the motors are housed in the center between the battery and the bottom frame.
+All of the electronics, except for the motors, are housed in the center between the battery and the bottom frame.
 {{< imgtextend src="quadcopter/IMG_3568.jpg" alt="Electronics" convert=true >}}

 {{< divider >}}

 # Tuning
 {{< imgtext >}}
-In order for the drone to stay level in the air, I have to tune the PID controller which drives the motors when the gyro sensor reports an angle different from the desired angle.
+In order for the drone to stay level in the air, I have to tune the PID controller, which drives the motors when the gyro sensor reports an angle different from the desired angle.
 {{< imgtextend src="quadcopter/configurator.webp" alt="Configurator" convert=true >}}

 # Result